gustavonikov/UIs_Clone/VercelHomePage_UI/README.md

 </h1>

 <p align="center"><a href="https://vercel.com">Vercel Homepage</a> UI clone for study purposes.</p>
-<p align="center">Click <a href="https://www.youtube.com/playlist?list=PL85ITvJ7FLohTZv9cC5-PrZ39Q3cugWqp">here</a> to the YouTube playlist of Guilherme Rodz who teaches
-  how to do this UI.</p>
+<p align="center">Click <a href="https://www.youtube.com/playlist?list=PL85ITvJ7FLohTZv9cC5-PrZ39Q3cugWqp">here</a> to the YouTube playlist of RocketSeat where Guilherme Rodz teaches how to do this UI.</p>

 <p align="center">
   <a href="https://github.com/rocketseat-content/youtube-clone-vercel-homepage/graphs/contributors">